Introduction

 A common mistake performed by system administrators comes from backups.
 Too often, the backup files can be read by unprivileged users.

 On this system, we can see that a directory named /backup is present, if we check the permissions of its content we can see that the files can be read by any user.
 An attacker can use this to extract etc.tgz and read the shadow file.
-It is important to change permissions on these files and on the /backup directory and to make sure that the script used for backup correctly set the permissions every time it gets called.
+It's important to change permissions on these files and on the /backup directory and to make sure that the script used for backup correctly set the permissions every time it gets called.

 Users review